What is the World Magnetic Model?

 MagQuest, a multiphase open innovation challenge

 The first two phases (March 2019 through September 2019) awarded $1.2 million in cash prizes.
-NGA invited six (6) participants from Phase 2 to participate in Phase 3, which awarded an additional $900,000 in cash prizes.
+NGA invited six Phase 2 innovator teams to participate in Phase 3, which awarded an additional $900,000 in cash prizes and named three winners.
+Additional monetary and technical support is provided in Phase 4.

 Phase 1: Concept